Make and Zapier compared (and a better and easier alternative)

 The purpose of a workflow automation tool is to simplify how your apps talk to each other.
 These platforms typically come with visual editors, drag-and-drop builders, and can handle everything from simple data syncs (like updating a CRM record) to complex, multi-step workflows spanning dozens of systems.

 What's changed in the last year is the rise of AI-native automation and governance.
-It's no longer enough for a tool to just connect apps — buyers now expect built-in AI models, agent-building capabilities, human-in-the-loop controls, and support for protocols like MCP (Model Context Protocol) that let AI tools interact with your automation ecosystem.
-The conversation has also shifted toward AI safety and oversight — things like guardrails, audit logs, and approval gates are now table stakes.
+It's no longer enough for a tool to just connect apps.
+Buyers now expect built-in AI models, agent-building capabilities, human-in-the-loop controls, and support for protocols like MCP (Model Context Protocol) that let AI tools interact with your automation ecosystem.
+The conversation has also shifted toward AI safety and oversight.
+Guardrails, audit logs, and approval gates are now table stakes for any serious team.

 Both Zapier and Make are specifically geared towards non-developers, empowering people with little to no technical expertise to automate business processes.
 That's why they end up in the same consideration set.
-But each platform brings a very different philosophy — and a different set of trade-offs — to the table.
+But each platform brings a very different philosophy, and a very different set of trade-offs, to the table.

 Comparing Make and Zapier in 2026